ppetrovtv/pine_script_docs/source/essential/Context_switching_the_security_function.rst

         s1 / s2
     plot(ratio("USI:ADVN.NY", "USI:DECL.NY", close))

 The script requests two additional securities.
-Results of the requests are then added to an arithmetic formula.
+The results of the requests are then used in an arithmetic formula.
 As a result, we have a stock market indicator used by investors to measure the number of individual stocks participating in an upward or downward trend (`read more <https://en.wikipedia.org/wiki/Advance%E2%80%93decline_line>`__).